On the Incompatibility of Special Relativity and Quantum Mechanics: Local hidden variables

 The question the EPR paper did {\sl not} ask, although the reader was led to expect that a positive answer was at least conceivable, was: can quantum mechanics be `completed'?
 In the context of that paper such a `completion' had to be an hidden-variables theory in which also quantities corresponding to incompatible observables are given a definite theoretical, if not operational, meaning; and in emphasizing completeness rather than empirical accuracy Einstein and his coauthors seeemed to imply that such a theory would have to reproduce the predictions of standard quantum mechanics, perhaps adding a few other empirical consequences of its own in the bargain.

-As is well known, an influential and supposedly definitive, but in fact flawed, negative answer to this program was given by von Neumann in his treatise (\cite{vn55}, ch.
+As is well known, an influential and supposedly definitive, but in fact flawed, general negative answer to this program was given by von Neumann in his treatise (\cite{vn55}, ch.
 IV).
-In 1964 John Bell proved his famous inequality, which is satisfied by quantum mechanics, but not by {\sl local} hidden variables theories (\cite{bell64}).
+In 1964 John Bell proved his famous inequality, which is violated by quantum mechanics, but not by {\sl local} hidden variables theories \cite{bell64}.
 This gave a workable quantitative counterpart to the difference between quantum mechanics and this class of theories, and opened the way to a search for crucial experimental tests.

 Bell's result and the large volume of literature descending from it are best considered as a refinement and a more manageable formulation of the EPR argument (as suggested in the very title of Bell's seminal paper).
-As to the substance of the question, it was clearly stated since the beginnings of the debate (\S\S 1-2) that no bona fide local hidden-variables theory can predict genuine superluminal correlations, as distinct from apparent superluminal correlations stemming from a common cause.
+As to the substance of the question, it was clearly stated since the beginnings of the debate (\S\S 1-2) that no bona fide local hidden-variables theory can predict genuine superluminal influences, as distinct from apparently superluminal correlations stemming from a common cause.

 To describe the latter possibility, suppose a two-volume book is divided between Alice and Bob, with each volume of the same size and identically packed and sealed.
 No matter how far away Alice travels before unpacking her parcel, she will know at that very moment -- trivially -- also which volume has been given to Bob.
-But of course no genuine influence from Alice to Bob is involved, and it is irrelevant who between Alice or Bob opens the package: the outcome(s) will be necessarily the same.
-From the previous section it should be clear that the EPR correlations are {\sl not} of this kind, except if one is willing to take the search for a common cause in the intersection of the causal pasts of EPR-correlated events to metaphysical lengths (cf. \cite{bell77}, p.
-102, and my remarks in \S9 on backwards causation).
+But of course no genuine influence from Alice to Bob is involved, and it is irrelevant who between Alice or Bob opens the package, or in which time order: the outcome(s) will be necessarily the same (cf. for a similar example \cite{bell76}, p.
+83).